Stonzyy/ipreput/README.md

 3.1 - create account at https://www.abuseipdb.com
 3.2 - go to https://www.abuseipdb.com/account/api then click to creat key 3.3 - copy the key and open the ipreput.py
-3.4 - on the ipreput.py replace <api-key> with your key
+3.4 - on the key.txt replace <api-key> with your key

 ```
 # API key